raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Just as in traditional DNS over TCP {{!RFC1035}} {{!RFC7766}}
-the stream protocol carrying DSO messages (which are just another kind of DNS message) frames them by putting a 16-bit message length at the start, so the length of the DSO data is determined from that length, rather than from any of the DNS header counts.
+the stream protocol carrying DSO messages (which are just another kind of DNS message) frames them by putting a 16-bit message length at the start, so the length of the DSO message is determined from that length, rather than from any of the DNS header counts.

 When displayed using packet analyzer tools that have not been